mumerfarooq/umr.io/data/blog/linktree-strategy.md

 ## Background

-Linktree 5 year old start up with a hockey stick user growth solving a link in bio problem.
+Linktree is a 5 year old start up with a hockey stick user growth. solving a link in bio problem.
 Seen it being used as donations, landing pages, aggregate skus[not boring], school timetables,

 One of the best things I like about Linktree is the amount of free marketing they get on social media.
 This comes by riding the wave of their creator's audience reach.
 The moment Pharrel uses Linktree, all of his social media followers know about Linktree.